Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 • imageRegistryConfiguration.registry: Container registry server to use.
 Example: iad.ocir.io

-• imageRegistryConfiguration.imageTagPrefix: Container base repository path with the registry, where the images shall be pushed (pulled) to (from).
+• imageRegistryConfiguration.imageTagPrefix: Container base repository path with the registry, where the images will be pushed to and pulled from.
 Example: iad.ocir.io/obpee/bcs

 • imageReleaseVersion - Oracle Blockchain Platform Enterprise Edition release version

-• controlPlaneStorage.storageClassName: Kubernetes storage-class to use for PVC (PersistentVolumeClaim).
-If empty, default storageClass is used
+• controlPlaneStorage.storageClassName: Kubernetes storage class to use for PVC (PersistentVolumeClaim).
+If empty, the default storageClass is used

 • controlPlaneStorage.size: PVC size for Blockchain Platform Manager (control plane) services